Frank Jack Fletcher

 Frank Jack Fletcher (April 29, 1885 – April 25, 1973) was an admiral in the United States Navy during World War II.
 Fletcher commanded five different task forces through the war; he was the operational task force commander at the pivotal battles of the Coral Sea and Midway, which collectively resulted in the sinking of five Japanese aircraft carriers.

 In 1914, then Lieutenant Fletcher was awarded the Medal of Honor for his actions in the battle at Veracruz.
 He was the nephew of Admiral Frank Friday Fletcher, who was also awarded the Medal of Honor for actions at Veracruz.

 Early life and early Navy career

-Fletcher was born in Marshalltown, Iowa, on April 29, 1885.
+Fletcher was born in Marshalltown, Iowa, on April 29, 1885, to Thomas Fletcher and Alice Fletcher née Glick, the daughter of a German immigrant pioneer.

 Appointed to the US Naval Academy in 1902, he graduated on February 12, 1906, served two years at sea as required by law at the time, and was commissioned as an ensign on February 13, 1908.